hotosm/osm-merge/docs/mvum.md

 ### Bad Geometry

-There are many instances where a highway in the MVUM data is a MultiLineString instead of just a LineString.
+There are many instances where a highway in the MVUM or RoadCore data is a MultiLineString instead of just a LineString.
 The problem with these are sometimes the segments are far apart, with long sections with no data.
 These are all the same highway, just bad data.
 To me it looks like somebodies's GPS had a dropped signal in places when they were recording a track.

 ### Bad Reference Numbers

-In some areas the MVUM data has had an 5 or a 7 prefixed to the actual reference number.
+In some areas the MVUM and RoadCore data has extract numerals prefixed to the actual reference number.
 These are all usually in the same area, so I assume whomever was doing data entry had a sticky keyboard, it got messed up when converting from paper maps to digital, who really knows.
 But it makes that tag worthless.
+Utah datasets in particular suffer greatly from this problem.

 Another common problem in the reference nummbers is in some areas the major maintained roads have a *.1* appended.
 All minor part of the